leandog/ci_screen/README.md

 ## Prerequisites

-QT5, sip, and PyQt5 must be installed.
+Mosquitto, QT5, sip, and PyQt5 must be installed.

 #### OSX Install

 Install QT5 using the installer from [qt.io](qt.io).
-Use homebrew to install python3, sip, and pyqt5.
+Use homebrew to install python3, mosquitto, sip, and pyqt5.
 Alternatively you can build sip and pyqt from source.

 #### Raspbian Install